Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 1: gene, single-cell, one-time, non-interventional}

-In this scenario, we have the joint distribution of steady-state expression levels for all genes.
 As discussed in Subsection \ref{DAG}, if the GRN is a DAG, and the joint distribution is Markov and faithful to this DAG, then we can partially determine the GRN structure: all edges can be identified, except that the directions of some edges are unknown.
 This method has been applied in determining GRN structures \cite{emmert2012statistical}.
 Various algorithms utilize experimental data to determine conditional independence relations \cite{Huang,Kun}, and then infer DAG structures \cite{Ju}.
 There are also other approaches to model this scenario.
 In a network, we can use neighboring relations to predict the characters associated with each node \cite{wang2021inference}.
 Reversely, we can use the node characters (gene expression profiles) to infer the network structures.
 This approach can only provide a rough guess among different possibilities.
-Structural equation model is also used to infer GRN structures in this scenario \cite{xiong2004identification}.
-This method does not determine the true GRN, but evaluates all possible GRNs.
-Linearity is required for this method.